It’s all about living and learning together. . .

 The University’s dedication to a liberal arts education is reflected in its policy of self-determination.
 Each residence hall* is viewed as a living-learning center whose goal is to enrich each student’s educational experience.
 Under the policy of self-determination, the residents of each hall, with the guidance of Residence Life staff members, develop guidelines and procedures of governance for living which allow for both individual freedom and respect for the privacy and personal rights of others in the community.

-The policies and procedures, adopted by Complex Councils as the community standards for each hall, must be compatible with University policy, public laws, and the academic objectives of a residential, educational community.
+The policies and procedures, adopted by Community Councils as the community standards for each hall, must be compatible with University policy, public laws, and the academic objectives of a residential, educational community.
 The individual’s right to privacy and freedom of personal choice, and the educational goals of the University must always be ensured.
 Each student has the right to counsel with a member of the Residence Life staff concerning problems arising from self-determination.
-The staff of Residence Life and the Office of Judicial Affairs and Community Responsibility have the right to intervene to ensure that the rights of all students are respected.
+The staff of Residence Life and the Office of Student Conduct and Responsibility have the right to intervene to ensure that the rights of all students are respected.

 The ultimate goal is to build communities in which individuals are not harassed, excluded, or made to feel uncomfortable because of sex, color, religion, sexual orientation, disability, lifestyle, or political beliefs.
 The University years should allow the exploration and development of personal identity and values, and this exploration can best take place in an atmosphere of mutual respect, understanding, and self-determination.